Huanzhuo/huanzhuo.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Junior Researcher at ComNets Chair of TU Dresden, Germany
+subtitle: Researcher at ComNets Chair of TU Dresden, Germany

 profile:
   align: right